OpenSourceEconomics/epp_topics/src/epp_topics/texts/markup_languages/screencast/slides.md

 ---

-# Why use markup languages (and not word)?
+# Why use Markup Languages?

 <br/>

 Markup languages can create pretty documents in plain text files

 - Better version control
-- Powerful editors like vscode
+- Powerful editors like VS Code (getting close to WYSIWYG)
 - Easy automation
+- Focus on structure and content, not on formatting